 Grades: Good mix of easy and moderate, a few hard ones

 Family friendly: Yes!
-Flat, easy approach.
-No strollers.
+Flat, easy approach and base area

 Kentheim: Getting there & Approach

-The crag gets lots of morning sun which can be great in winter and brutal in summer.
-By the afternoon it’s shady again so choose your time based on the time of year.
-And if slab climbing in Kentheim isn’t your thing, do a few easy routes and head on over to nearby Oelaenderle or Fuchsklinge which are just a few minutes drive.
+If slab climbing in Kentheim isn’t your thing, do a few easy routes and head on over to nearby Oelaenderle or Fuchsklinge which are just a few minutes drive away.